 Stakeholder workshop on re-evaluation of food additives focusing on those used in foods for infants below 16 weeks of age

-EFSA is organising a one-day stakeholder workshop on the data requirements for the re-evaluation of food additives used in foods for infants below 16 weeks of age.
+EFSA organised a one-day stakeholder workshop on the data requirements for the re-evaluation of food additives used in foods for infants below 16 weeks of age.

-The workshop will be an occasion for stakeholders, EFSA and its experts to have an open exchange on the data requirements for the re-evaluation of food additives used in foods for infants below 16 weeks of age, for which data calls have been published in July and October this year.
-Analysing the challenges encountered and promoting examples of good collaboration, the event will also serve as a platform for stakeholders to provide feedback on their data provision plans.
+The workshop was an occasion for stakeholders, EFSA and its experts to have an open exchange on the data requirements for the re-evaluation of food additives used in foods for infants below 16 weeks of age, for which data calls were published in July, October and November 2018.
+Analysing the challenges encountered and promoting examples of good collaboration, the event also served as a platform for stakeholders to provide feedback on their data provision plans.

-During the one-day workshop participants will have the opportunity to share their views and discuss suggestions on how to strengthen scientific cooperation and engagement with EFSA in this specific area of re-evaluation.
-They will also gain a better understanding of the follow-up activities resulting from certain safety concerns or data gaps identified in previous assessments of the food additives under discussion.
+During the one-day workshop, which was attended by over 30 registered stakeholders, participants had the opportunity to share their views and discuss suggestions on how to strengthen scientific cooperation and engagement with EFSA in this specific area of re-evaluation.
+They also gained a better understanding of the follow-up activities resulting from certain safety concerns or data gaps identified in previous assessments of the food additives under discussion.

 |08.30 - 09.30||Registration|